boucadair/netconf-port-numbers/draft-boucadair-netconf-port-numbers.md

 # IANA Considerations

-This document requests IANA to update the "Service Name and Transport Protocol Port Number Registry" registry as specified in the following subsections.
+This document requests IANA to update the "Service Name and Transport Protocol Port Number Registry" registry {{IANA-SERVICE}} as specified in the following subsections.

 ## NETCONF over SSH Service